 Tor over VPN

-Tor over VPN is the recommended method of effectively using both technologies simultaneously.
-If you’re wondering how this works, you basically need to connect to the VPN server and then use the Tor browser.
+This one is the recommended method for effectively using both technologies simultaneously.
+If you’re wondering how this works, you basically need to connect to the VPN server and then use the VPN for the Tor browser.

 In addition to that, enabling VPN prior to using Tor ensures one additional benefit.

 Long story short, no one will be able to track you, and your data will be secure.

-- Entry node of Tor won’t be able to see your real IP address.
+- The entry node of Tor won’t be able to see your real IP address.

 - Allows access to Dark web and onion websites.

-- Allows easy switching between Tor and everyday browsing.
+- It allows for easy switching between Tor and everyday browsing.

 - VPN providers can potentially log your real IP address.